How to Fix Mushy Rice in 3 Easy Ways

 When your rice is mushy, the easy thing to do is to pour it on a baking sheet and microwave it.
 Remember that when the rice is soggy, rice pudding is an option to prepare.

 I learned how to make the rice pudding delight when I first battled with soggy rice at home in the Northeast.
 After years of research and handling of different culinary options, I added some details from some worthy chefs I related with while working at the Waldorf Astoria in New York.
+You can also find some amazing advice and learn more about cooking by visiting our friends at CulinaryLabSchool.

 This should be no hard thing to do as you need to take the lid off the pot using the pot holder.
 Take hold of both sides of the pot by grasping the potholders.